 - The city's famous café quarter on Wind Street provides a host of popular pubs and clubs, restaurants and entertainment venues including a 12-screen multiplex cinema and casino.

 - Sports include Premier League football at Swansea City football club, and the Ospreys Rugby Union Football team.
-There are also 6 leisure and sports centres and good tennis and swimming facilities across the city including the 50m Wales National Pool.
+There are six leisure and sports centres and good tennis and swimming facilities across the city including the 50m Wales National Pool.